moustafa2121/moustafa2121/README.md

 ## About Me
-- 💡I'm a full stack web developer.
+- 💡I'm a full stack web developer and an indie game dev.
 - 💻 Currently looking for a full-time job as full stack developer with focus on backend and machine learning.
 - 🔭 I’m currently working on: Price tracking webapp and an indie video game.
 - 👯 I’m looking to collaborate on: Any project with practical real-world applications, preferably involves ML.